 Considerations:

-- Higher fixed costs (salaries, benefits, management overhead)
+- Higher fixed costs including salaries, benefits, and management overhead

 - Recruitment and training responsibilities